adilahmedaptech/Git-Tutorial/README.md

 # Git-Tutorial
-This is a tutorial of git
+This is a tutorial of git!